adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 Unfortunately, our initial assumption had a major flaw.
 Since AD only gives us a composition of linear maps and linear maps are black-box functions, the structure of the Jacobian is completely unknown.
-In other words, **we cannot tell which rows and columns form structurally orthogonal groups** without first getting our hands on a Jacobian matrix.
+In other words, **we cannot tell which rows and columns form structurally orthogonal groups** without first obtaining a Jacobian matrix.
 But if we compute this Jacobian via traditional AD, then ASD isn't necessary anymore.

-The solution to this problem is shown in Figure 12 (a): in order to find structurally orthogonal columns (or rows), we don't need to calculate every coefficient in the Jacobian.
+The solution to this problem is shown in Figure 12 (a): in order to find structurally orthogonal columns (or rows), we don't need to compute the full Jacobian.
 Instead, it is enough to **detect the sparsity pattern** of the Jacobian.
 This binary-valued pattern contains enough information to deduce structural orthogonality.
 From there, we use a **coloring algorithm** to group orthogonal columns (or rows) together.